-Audi A4 review - MPG, CO2 and Running Costs
+Audi A4 review - MPG, CO2 and running costs

-With the introduction of mild hybrid tech from 2019 onwards, the A4’s petrol and diesel units received a gentle boost in fuel economy.
+With the introduction of mild-hybrid tech from 2019 onwards, the A4’s petrol and diesel units received a gentle boost in fuel economy.
 In addition to reducing combustion engine load through regenerative braking, the 12-volt setup enables the stop/start system to engage almost instantly, and from a higher speed than before.
 When coasting on a motorway, the engine can cut out for up to 40 seconds at a time to reduce fuel usage further.

-The diesels are the economy champs.
-The 30 TDI Technik is the best performer of the A4 saloon range, with claimed economy of 54.3-55.4mpg.
-Emissions for the diesels, again under the more stringent WLTP testing, start from 134-137g/km of CO2, but rise incrementally when you move up a trim level and also in wheel size.
+At least everyday running costs should be reasonable, with the diesel models being the low-consumption champs.
+The 35 TDI is the best performer of the A4 saloon range, with claimed economy of up to 60.1mpg.
+CO2 emissions for the diesels start from 124g/km for the 35 TDI, rising to 136g/km for the 40 TDI.
+These rise incrementally when you move up a trim level and also in wheel size.

 In this review